ssvlabs/based-applications/bapp_onboarding.md

    string calldata metadataURI
 )
 ```
-- `metadataURI`: Additional information about your bApp (e.g., a website).
+- `metadataURI`: A JSON object containing additional details about your bApp, such as its name, description, logo, and website.
 4. **Update Configuration**: After registratering, the bApp configuration can be updated only by the `owner` account.

 ## 2. Securing the bApp